 With a rough, malleable framework established for future resilience planning, the CCCRTF has identified three goals for 2018-19:

-- The first, and most pressing, is a Joint Resilience Proclamation between the University and the cities of Champaign and Urbana.
-This proclamation would declare shared commitment to creating a more resilient community and formally establish a joint advisory committee to develop recommendations for future resilience planning for Champaign County.
+- The first, and most pressing, was a Joint Resilience Proclamation between the University and the cities of Champaign and Urbana.
+This proclamation, signed in October 2018, declared a shared commitment to creating a more resilient community and formally establish a joint advisory committee to develop recommendations for future resilience planning for Champaign County.
 Committee members would include representatives from the campus community, the cities of Champaign and Urbana, and various state and local agencies.

 - The second goal is to begin to monitor resilience indicators and conduct formal assessment of our current baseline preparedness.
 Current University of Illinois students and faculty will aggregate existing data from sources such as the U.S. Census Bureau, U.S. Geological Survey, the Federal Emergency Management Agency (FEMA), and others to comprehensively inform future evaluation.

 - The final goal is to begin identifying short- to midterm recommendations for the University of Illinois to enhance its resilience to climate change impacts through integration with the next edition of the Illinois Climate Action Plan (iCAP).
 Selected members of the CCCRTF will join a larger team of faculty, staff, students, and community members in drafting the University’s road map for the 2020-25 portion of its journey toward a carbon-neutral and truly resilient future.

 Climate Resilience Task Force Members (2018-19)